thieryw/gitlanding/README.md

 There is no shortage of website generators that enable the creation of decent-looking landing pages.
-The problem, however, is that if your project grows you will eventually need to incorporate features like internationalisation, routing, and other functionalities that your website generator mat not be able to accommodate.
+The problem, however, is that if your project grows you will eventually need to incorporate features like i18n, routing, and other functionalities that your website generator may not be able to accommodate.

 The approach of `gitlanding` is to provide a library of customisable React component designed to be fitting budding blocks for a landing page.